TajVeerThiara/ELEC291Project1/README.md

 # ELEC291Project1
-Put your files in a folder Thanks!
+Put your files in a folder thanks!